frroossst/TypeLoom/paper/src/white_paper.md

 The type system is also quite basic and lacks many features that are present in modern type systems.
 For example, TypeLoom does not support generics, higher kinded types, type classes, or dependent types.
 Not to say that advanced features are a must but the aim of TypeLoom is to be a practical tool for developers to catch type errors in their codebase.

+The process of using code actions to take in developer input on type annotations hasn't been implemented yet.
+The bytecode generation for the graph is not smart and there are some optimizations to be done there.
+And much thorough testing is required but, TypeLoom as it currently stands is an excellent proof of concept, and holds great potential.